-You should pay more attention on verbal delivery.
+You should pay attention to your verbal delivery.
 Because when you read notes.
-It is easy to mark important words with a highlighter.
+It’s easy to mark important words with a highlighter.

 But, in verbal delivery.
-You need to raise or lower voice, change speed, and take a pause before and after of important words.
+You need to increase or decrease the sound of your voice, change speed, and take a pause before and after important words.

 Ideal pace of speed in public speaking.

-The ideal rate of speech is 150 to 160 words in a minute.
-Delivering your presentation at ideal speed help your audience to hear, absorb, and recall information easily.
-However, delivering your presentation at the same rate will also make your audience tedious.
+Rate of speed helps your audience to hear, absorb, and recall the information easily.
+But delivering your presentation at the same speed will also make your audience tedious.

 Tips to improve the way you use your hand.

-- Your hands should not hang below the navel.
+But, your hands should not hang below the navel.
 As it displays a lack of confidence and energy.
-Using hand gesture above your waist, give the audience a sense of confidence about you as a leader.
-And enhance your overall personality.

-- Do not fix yourself on a single place on the stage.
+4. Don’t stick to a single place on a platform.
 As it makes you look tedious, rigid, and disengage.
 Instead, walk and cover an entire stage.

 Easily fixing of common body language Problems.

-Fidgeting, Tapping, and jingling are annoying habits, make sure you did not exist any one of them.
+Fidgeting, Tapping, and jingling are annoying habits and can reduce your credibility.
 Fidgeting makes you look nervous, while mannerism like playing with your pen serves no purpose.

 Authenticity is the key.